International PhD Academy: Medical Research

 International phd academy medical research group photo 1200

-At the Leeds Institute of Medical Research (LIMR) at St. James's, our vision is to impact biomedical and clinical research on local, national and global scales, with a primary emphasis on health outcomes.
-We bring together scientists and clinicians to focus collaboratively on biomedical research and its translation to the benefit of patients.
-We train the next generation of scientists through state-of-the-art research-led teaching.
+At the Leeds Institute of Medical Research (LIMR) at St. James's, our vision is to impact on biomedical and clinical research - locally, nationally and globally - with a strong emphasis on health outcomes.
+We bring together scientists and clinicians to collaboratively on cutting edge biomedical research and translate discoveries into real-world benefits for patients.
+We train the next generation of scientists through state-of-the-art, research-led teaching.

 Available projects